-- The organizations name, address and company number.
-The organization is the scope of certification.
-The conformance with the requirements for the CyberFundamentals assurance level "Essential" can only be certified for the organization as a whole and no activities or processes can be excluded (see NOTE); - The cluster and IAF code applicable to the organisation's activities; - The organisation's statement that its operation meets the requirements of the CyberFundamentals assurance level "Essential"; - The identification of maximum 5 CyberFundamentals measures that the organisation wants to exclude from the certification scope; Can not be excluded: Key measures as defined in clauses A, B and C in part IV of this CAS, nor controls linked to the management aspects as defined in clause D in part IV of this CAS; - The version of the self-assessment that is part of the certification scope and date of completion of the self-assessment; - The version of the applicable CyberFundamentals Framework; - The version of the CyberFundamentals Conformity Assessment Scheme.
+- The organizations name, address and company number.; - The cluster and IAF code applicable to the organisation's activities; - The scope of the requested certification (see NOTE); - The organisation's statement that its operation meets the requirements of the CyberFundamentals assurance level "Essential"; - The identification of maximum 5 CyberFundamentals measures that the organisation wants to exclude from the certification scope.
+Can not be excluded: Key measures as defined in clauses A, B and C in part IV of this CAS, nor controls linked to the management aspects as defined in clause D in part IV of this CAS; - The version of the self-assessment that is part of the certification scope and date of completion of the self-assessment; - The version of the applicable CyberFundamentals Framework; - The version of the CyberFundamentals Conformity Assessment Scheme.